 Naval Air Station Moffett Field was added to the National Priorities List (NPL) in July 1987.
-Work conducted at Moffett Field is being completed under the authority of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and coordinated through a Federal Facilities Agreement (FFA) with the U.S. Environmental Protection Agency (EPA), Region IX; the California State EPA Department of Toxic Substances Control (DTSC) and the California Regional Water Quality Control Board, San Francisco Bay Region (RWQCB).
+Work conducted at Moffett Field is being completed under the authority of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and coordinated through a Federal Facilities Agreement (FFA) with the U.S. Environmental Protection Agency (EPA), Region IX; and the California Regional Water Quality Control Board, San Francisco Bay Region (RWQCB).
 Environmental Restoration Programs at Moffett Field are broken into the CERCLA Installation Restoration Program (IRP) and the non-CERCLA sites, (i.e., Petroleum sites) which were and are being addressed in accordance with applicable state regulations.
 Groundwater beneath the NRP is impacted by migration of chemicals from the MEW Superfund Site (south of Moffett Field; see also Section 3.1) and from operations at Moffett Field.
-This is collectively referred to as the West Side Aquifers or the Regional Plume north of 101 (Tetra Tech, 1998a; Locus, 1999).
+This is collectively referred to as the Regional Plumes or the West Side Aquifer north of 101 (Tetra Tech, 1998a; Locus, 1999).
 In addition, a number of investigations have been conducted at the adjacent NASA Ames Research Center to evaluate Areas of Investigation (AOIs).
 However, none of the AOIs are located within the NRP and, therefore, the AOI program is not discussed further.